Barbara Harris (bishop): Death and legacy

 In 2010, Harris suffered a stroke at her home in Massachusetts.
 She appeared to have made a full recovery and preached at an ecumenical worship service in the historic Tabernacle in Oak Bluffs, Massachusetts, on September 5, 2010.
 Her sermon was entitled "It Isn't Easy Being Green".
 Harris died at a hospice in Lincoln, Massachusetts, on March 13, 2020, at age 89.

 The Barbara C. Harris Camp & Conference Center is a ministry of the Episcopal Diocese of Massachusetts located in Greenfield, New Hampshire.
 The center is named in honor of Harris.
 A task force was convened in 1997 to explore the potential of the center and their recommendation to proceed with the development of the center was approved by the diocesan council in 1998.
 From 1999 to 2002, the development of the center was under the direction of diocesan staff.
 In addition, over 200 lay and clergy volunteers lent their time, energy, and expertise to the project, working in a variety of roles.
 An extensive fund-raising campaign took place in order to finance the construction and to fund a scholarship endowment and an operating endowment.
 The center welcomed its first summer campers in July 2003.

 Three months after her death, Harris was commemorated at the consecration and installation of Deon Kevin Johnson, eleventh bishop of the Episcopal Diocese of Missouri on June 13, 2020.
 The collect and readings for her commemoration were written and selected by Johnson and the Rev. Canon Sandye Wilson.

 The Episcopal Church added, on a trial basis, the observance of the consecration of Bishop Barbara Clementine Harris to the church liturgical calendar on 11 February for 2023-2024.

+The celebration of Bishop Harris' Consecration was made permanent by the 81st Convention of the Episcopal Church on June 28, 2024.